 This is true when it comes to Uber services.
 When an Uber driver is "working", they are using the app designated by Uber. the app controls how the Uber driver works, including which routes to take, where to go, and what to do.
 Because of this, Uber is still liable for the actions of their contractors because they have extensive control over their employees' actions.

-Taking on companies like Uber can be very difficult, even if you have sufficient evidence pointing to their driver as the at fault driver.
-This is why it's important for accident victims to hire a lawyer, so that they can take care of negotiations.
-Uber has the ability to hire a huge legal team to try to have your claims dismissed, which is why it's better to leave the settlement negotiations to your lawyer.
+Taking on companies like Uber can be very difficult, even if you have sufficient evidence pointing to their driver as the at-fault driver.
+This is why many accident victims choose to hire a lawyer, so that they can take care of negotiations.
+Uber has the ability to hire a huge legal team to try to have your claims dismissed, and an experienced lawyer will negotiate to try to get you a fair settlement.

 For Uber Passengers

 The same is true for Uber passengers.
 If you were a passenger of the Uber car, you are eligible for financial compensation.
-The situation is a bit more complicated, so it's better to hire a lawyer and let them handle the negotiations.
+The situation is a bit more complicated, so you may want to consider hiring a lawyer to let them handle the negotiations.
 Your rideshare accident claims will depend on who was at fault.
 Your lawyer may sue the owner of the other vehicle, the owner of the Uber car, Uber itself, or all of the above.

 When the Uber Driver is the Victim

 What happens if the Uber driver is the victim?
 While there are slight variations between the scenarios discussed, the course of action is still the same.
-For rideshare drivers, your best bet is still hiring personal injury lawyers, because the situation is just as complicated if you are the Uber driver.
+For rideshare drivers, it still may be worth hiring personal injury lawyers, because the situation is just as complicated if you are the Uber driver.

 In most cases, your lawyer may sue the other motor vehicle owner.
 This is because Ohio has a mandatory insurance law.
 This means all motorists should carry a personal insurance policy, and you can file a personal injury claim against the other party's insurance policy.